GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/spiritual.md

   - Clear attribution policies for positions and perspectives
   - Distinction between individual and collective positions

-**Case Application**: When representatives from one tradition attempted to use a regional dialogue to advance a specific political position, facilitators redirected the conversation to shared ethical principles and clarified the non-political nature of the framework, ultimately requiring the representatives to recommit to dialogue guidelines.
+**Case Application (fictive)**: When representatives from one tradition attempted to use a regional dialogue to advance a specific political position, facilitators redirected the conversation to shared ethical principles and clarified the non-political nature of the framework, ultimately requiring the representatives to recommit to dialogue guidelines.

+**Historical Precedent**: The Oslo Center for Peace and Human Rights confronted this challenge during Middle East peace dialogues in 2016 when certain religious representatives attempted to use interfaith processes to advance territorial claims.
+Their response strategy provides a practical model for our framework.
+They implemented a three-part protocol: First, they explicitly separated "spiritual dialogue" sessions from "political implication" discussions, with different facilitators and participation rules for each.
+Second, they required all participants to sign a "purpose covenant" clearly distinguishing religious dialogue from political negotiation.
+Finally, they established a multi-faith "integrity council" with authority to temporarily suspend participants who repeatedly violated dialogue principles.
+This structured approach preserved authentic dialogue while preventing its weaponization for political advantage.

 ### Integration of Multiple Epistemologies